gothbarbie/vacation-planner-with-client/README.md

 ## History

+### 2018-03-17

+Got tired of Validation so I've begun implementing GraphQL in backend of which I am sure there will be use.

 ### 2018-03-16

 Researching alternatives for form input validation.
 Joi is a strong contendor, but a bit exhaustive to get a grip on, so I'm considering using Yup client-side and perhaps reconsider in backend-validation in the future.
 We'll see.